ngeor/blog/_posts/2017/2017-12-20-one-script-to-version-all.md

 <strong>GitVersion</strong>

-I covered <a href="{{ site.baseurl }}/2017/12/19/semantic-versioning-with-gitversion.html" target="_blank">GitVersion in the previous post</a>, it uses the GitVersion tool to calculate the semantic version.
+I covered <a href="{% post_url 2017/2017-12-19-semantic-versioning-with-gitversion %}" target="_blank">GitVersion in the previous post</a>, it uses the GitVersion tool to calculate the semantic version.
 The base tag was 1.3.0, so it bumped the version to 1.3.1, appended the branch name (demo) and the number of commits.

 This is the default mode in the <code>version.sh</code> script.